ATALLC/AppliedCategoryTheory/katas/coffee_shop_monoid/student-llm-coach.md

 * Add integer **prices** and compute totals; discuss law preservation.
 * Introduce a typed alias (if using a typed language) and explore reusing the same property tests across domains.
-* Reflect: what other domains in your codebase form monoids (logs, sets, string concat, matrices)?
+* Reflect: where else is there a monoid in your codebase? (logs, sets, string concat, matrices)

 ---